KTB2025/GEOG-678-Bricken-Fall2025/Module_6/Lab06/README.md

 ![In Class Practice Output](https://github.com/KTB2025/GEOG-678-Bricken-Fall2025/blob/be303236ebf540dad2f876d5f429f20d32878479/Module_6/Lab06/Images/InClassExampleOutput.png)

 **Task 2: Create a Custom Map**

 *1. give your webpage a title e.g. "Yourname TAMU Map"*

-*2. zoom the map view to TAMU Campus with an appropriate zoom level *
+*2. zoom the map view to TAMU Campus with an appropriate zoom level*

 ![CustomMapTitleZoom](https://github.com/KTB2025/GEOG-678-Bricken-Fall2025/blob/be303236ebf540dad2f876d5f429f20d32878479/Module_6/Lab06/Images/CustomMapTitleZoom.png)

-*3. add external TAMU Building GeoJSON into your Map
+*3. add external TAMU Building GeoJSON into your Map*

 *4. change your building color to "Maroon" or any color you like*

-*5.make the buildings highlighted visually in some way when they are hovered with a mouse *
+*5.make the buildings highlighted visually in some way when they are hovered with a mouse*

 *6. define a click listener that zooms to the building*

-*7. custom a Info Control to show the buidling's name and abbr when they are hovered with a mouse* **Example #1**
+*7. Create a Info Control to show the buidling's name and abbr when they are hovered with a mouse*

+**Example #1**
 ![CustomMapHighlightInfoControl](https://github.com/KTB2025/GEOG-678-Bricken-Fall2025/blob/be303236ebf540dad2f876d5f429f20d32878479/Module_6/Lab06/Images/CustomMapHighlightInfoControl.png)